twisted/klein/docs/introduction/3-forms.rst

 function that can look at a database and determine if a user is authorized to perform a task, so now we will implement the interaction with the database.

-We will use Klein's built-in lightweight asynchronous database access system, ``dbxs``, allows you to keep your queries organized and construct simple classes from your query results, without bringing in the overhead of an ORM or query builder.
+We will use `DBXS <https://dbxs.readthedocs.io/>`_ , a lightweight query organizer, which allows you to keep your queries organized and construct simple classes from your query results, without bringing in the overhead of an ORM or query builder.
 If you know SQL and you know basic Python data structures, you allmost know how to use it already.